Key Highlights

 Self-Testing for Halitosis

-- Use a tongue scraper: Gently scrape the surface of your tongue with a tongue scraper and examine the residue.
-A thick, white or yellow coating on the tongue may indicate the presence of bacteria and food particles contributing to bad breath.
+Use a tongue scraper: Gently use a tongue scraper on your tongue's surface.
+Check what comes off.
+A thick white or yellow coating can show bacteria and food particles that cause bad breath.

 Unveiling the Causes